Lin-Manuel Miranda Is Taking 'Hamilton' To Puerto Rico

 In a press release early Wednesday, Miranda, who is of Puerto Rican heritage, said he had been hoping to bring his smash hit musical to the island ever since Hamilton first opened off-Broadway at New York's Public Theater two years ago.
 "When I last visited the island, a few weeks before Hurricane Maria," Miranda said, "I had made a commitment to not only bring the show to Puerto Rico, but also return again to the title role.
 In the aftermath of Maria, we decided to expedite the announcement of the project to send a bold message that Puerto Rico will recover and be back in business, stronger than ever."

 Miranda and the show's producer, Jeffrey Seller, say they hope Hamilton's run in Puerto Rico from Jan.
-8-27, 2019, will help stimulate the U.S. territory's economy and cultural tourism.
+8 to 27, 2019, will help stimulate the U.S. territory's economy and cultural tourism.
 As with the Broadway and touring runs of the show, however, the Hamilton team will also hold a lottery for $10 seats.

 The university's theater, Teatro UPR, suffered damage to its roof and ventilation systems during Hurricane Maria and is set to undergo repairs before the show opens.